A white man shows 5 drawings to a group of participants in a study room.

 An original and an almost identical copy of a drawing of a profile of a woman with braids and a headdress.

 The Ideal Head of a Woman, on the right, attributed to Michelangelo, and a faithful copy of it were part of a discussion on copies and forgeries at the British Museum.
+Photo: Jennifer Tonkovich

 Again and again, the need for a healthy dose of skepticism emerged as the basic starting point.
 This was both refreshing and encouraging.
-No matter how authoritative the received wisdom on given works may be, we were encouraged to evaluate the grounds upon which opinions were formulated and to test those opinions against the visual evidence—what we saw as a result of close looking.
+No matter how authoritative the received wisdom on given works may be, we were encouraged to evaluate the grounds upon which opinions were formulated, and to test those opinions against the visual evidence—what we saw as a result of close looking.

 Two seminar participants take a closer look at a drawing outside of its frame with Alexander Faber, during the Old Master Drawings sale preview at Sotheby’s London.

 Two seminar participants take a closer look at a drawing outside of its frame with Alexander Faber during the Old Master Drawings sale preview at Sotheby’s London.
+Photo: Jennifer Tonkovich

-A corollary was to always “start from scratch” when forming our own opinions, building a rationale that can be clearly communicated.
+A corollary was to always “start from scratch” when forming our own opinion, building a rationale that can be clearly communicated.
 That is to say, it is not enough to say, “I think this is Michelangelo”: we have to be able to explain our reasoning and point out the evidence that led us to that conclusion.

-The history of collecting, along with the importance of knowing how different collections were shaped, was also a prominent subject.
+The history of collecting, and the importance of knowing how different collections were shaped, was also a prominent subject.
 Such knowledge allows us to place our own collections in a larger cultural and historical context, but also to steer our decisions and priorities when it comes to expanding those holdings.

 This, of course, tied into a number of conversations about the market for old master drawings.
 While it seems undeniable that drawings are becoming more expensive—and at a pace which some institutions find challenging to match—there was disagreement on whether the overall quality of what is available is declining.
 We all agreed, however, on the need to diversify our collecting strategies—for instance, by looking beyond the artists, schools, or genres that have traditionally been acquired—while remaining sensitive to our institutional missions.